Adraca/CQRS-Architecture-Examples/readme.md

 The [Basic-Core branch](https://github.com/Adraca/CQRS-Architecture-Examples/tree/basic-core) contains the API working without any traces of the CQRS or DDD patterns.

     This is a first version only used for future references and comparison.
 Here, all source files are parts of the same project with only a simple folder separation.

-Coming Next:
+**Coming Next:**

-The [Basic-Domain branch](https://github.com/Adraca/CQRS-Architecture-Examples/tree/basic-domain) will contains a simple domain and infrastructure separation as presented in the [eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainers) examples.
+The [Domain-Core branch](https://github.com/Adraca/CQRS-Architecture-Examples/tree/domain-core) will contains a simple domain and infrastructure separation as presented in the [eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainers) examples.

-The [Basic-CQRS branch](https://github.com/Adraca/CQRS-Architecture-Examples/tree/basic-cqrs) will contains a simple separation of `Commands` and `Queries`.
+The [CQRS-Core branch](https://github.com/Adraca/CQRS-Architecture-Examples/tree/cqrs-core) will contains a simple separation of `Commands` and `Queries`.

-The [CQRS branch](https://github.com/Adraca/CQRS-Architecture-Examples/tree/cqrs) will contains a real-life example of separation between `Commands` and `Queries`.

-The [Event-CQRS branch](https://github.com/Adraca/CQRS-Architecture-Examples/tree/event-cqrs) will contains a Command/Query with event management.
+The [CQRS-Event branch](https://github.com/Adraca/CQRS-Architecture-Examples/tree/cqrs-event) will contains a Command/Query with event management.

 The [CQRS-Event-Sourcing](https://github.com/Adraca/CQRS-Architecture-Examples/tree/cqrs-event-sourcing) will contains a Command/Query with Event Sourcing and a separation between EventStore and ViewStore Databases.